guva-io/.github/profile/README.md

 Imagine a world where AI models (LoRAs) are not just tools, but valuable digital assets that creators can monetize.
 Guva transforms LoRAs into tradeable NFTs, creating a vibrant marketplace where:

 - **Creators** can upload, update, and monetize their LoRA models
-- **Users** can discover, rent, and use the best LoRAs for their projects
+- **Users** can discover, rent, and use the best LoRAs in various ComfyUI workflows
 - **Miners** provide GPU computing power and earn rewards
 - **Everyone** benefits from a fair, transparent ecosystem